Metro Conference men's basketball tournament

-The MAAC men's basketball tournament (popularly known as the MAAC Tournament) is the conference championship tournament in basketball for the Metro Atlantic Athletic Conference (MAAC).
-The tournament has been held every year since 1982, the MAAC's first season.
+The Metro Conference men's basketball tournament (formerly known as the MAAC Tournament) is the conference championship tournament in basketball for the Metro Conference (Metro).
+The tournament has been held every year since 1982, the conference's first season.
 It is a single-elimination tournament and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA men's basketball tournament.
 The MAAC did not receive its automatic bid from the NCAA until 1984.

+The conference, originally known as the Metro Atlantic Athletic Conference, changed its name to Metro Conference on July 1, 2026.
+It should not be confused with the other Metro Conference which operated from 1975 to 1995 before merging with the Great Midwest Conference to form the current Conference USA.

+History

 The tournament has used several formats in its history, though seeding in all formats has been based strictly on conference record (with tiebreakers used as needed).
 When the tournament began in 1982, the conference had six members: Army, Fairfield, Fordham, Iona, Manhattan, and Saint Peter's.
 It used a standard single-elimination bracket that gave the 1 and 2 seeds a first-round bye into the semifinals, with the bottom four seeds playing in the first round at the highest seeded team's home court.
 The semifinals, and championship games were played at the Meadowlands Arena until 1990, when it was moved to the Knickerbocker Arena.
 The conference used this setup in the 1982, 1983, 1984, 1988, and 1989 tournaments.
 After the 1989 tournament, each game would be played at a venue chosen by the league.
 1982, 1984, and 1985 also implemented a consolation game played by the losers of the semifinal round.

 In 1984, the conference expanded to eight teams, adding La Salle and Holy Cross, and no longer giving the 1 and 2 seeds first round/quarterfinal byes.
 In 1990, the conference expanded again, adding Canisius, Loyola MD, Niagara, and Siena to bring the number of teams to twelve.
 To compensate for this, the MAAC was broken into North and South divisions.
 1991 saw the conference lose Army, Holy Cross and Fordham to the Patriot League, thus bringing the total number of members to nine.
 This tournament setup used an 8 vs 9 play-in game in the first round.
 This setup continued for two seasons until La Salle left the MAAC for the Mid Western Collegiate Conference, bringing current membership to eight teams again.